Sangeetha2022/github/docs/design/development/geppetto-app/services/expense-manager/expense-manager.md

 # High Level Design for the Geppetto Expense Manager

-The purpose of the Expense Manager is to manage a users or organizations purchases in Geppetto a purchase can include but not limited to the following:
+The purpose of the Expense Manager is to manage a users or organizations purchases in Geppetto a purchase can include but not limited to the following TYPES:

 - Cloud Expenses for an application
 - Development services